 In September 2019, the N.C.
 Board of Transportation adopted the 2020-2029 State Transportation Improvement Program, which identifies transportation projects that will receive funding from 2020 to 2029.

 The document is the third 10-year plan developed under the 2013

-Strategic Transportation Investments law and consists of over 1,700 projects across North Carolina.
-Most of these projects were identified through the data-driven scoring approach called Strategic Prioritization.
+Strategic Transportation Investments law and consists of more than 1,700 projects across North Carolina.
+Most of these projects were identified through a data-driven scoring approach called Strategic Prioritization.

 2020-2029 STIP Development

-Division engineers, along with metropolitan and rural planning organizations, collected public input and ranked potential projects, as required by law.
+Division engineers, along with metropolitan and rural planning organizations, collected public input and ranked potential projects as required by law.

-After the release of the Draft STIP in January 2019, NCDOT hosted regional information sessions in the spring to gather public input on the process that produced the Draft STIP.
+NCDOT used these final scores – along with environmental and engineering information – to create a draft of the 2020-2029 State Transportation Improvement Program.
+After the release of the draft in January 2019, NCDOT hosted regional information sessions in the spring to gather public input on the process.
 Feedback was also collected online.

 In August 2019, NCDOT released the final draft of the 2020-2029 STIP, which included new projects and schedule adjustments.
 This version included 1,319 highway, 86 aviation, 234 bicycle and pedestrian, 6 ferry, 23 public transit, and 50 rail projects.

 NCDOT accepted further public comment before the Board of Transportation approved the final STIP in September 2019.
 It received federal approval in spring 2020.